isb-cgc/readthedocs/docs/source/sections/ControlledAccessVCF.rst

 Some ISB-CGC Bigquery tables contain sensitive information about patients.
 These type of files are known as controlled access files.
 To obtain access to our controlled data please follow the steps in our `Accessing Controlled Data <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_ page to obtain permission.

 Flattened VCF BigQuery Table
 ============================

-The approach that the ISB-CGC variant transforms tools took was to engineer an output that mimics a VCF file format.
-The flattened table format allows for an easy and familiar read if you have worked with VCF files in the past.
-The BigQuery table presented in the picture is a randomly generated file which is meant to resemble a controlled access VCF file.
-In this case we generated one that emulates a TCGA vcf file.
+The approach that the ISB-CGC variant transforms tools took was to engineer a Google BiqQuery table that mimics a VCF file format.
+The flattened table format allows for an easy and familiar format if you have worked with VCF files in the past.
+The BigQuery table presented in the picture is a randomly generated file formatted to resemble a controlled access VCF file.
+In this picture, we display one generated to emulate a TCGA VCF file.
 The first 11 columns seen in the image begin just as a VCF file.
 In addition to keeping a similar structure to allow further analysis of information, columns such as NORMAL and TUMOR are split into their own individual columns.
-The objective of the flattened file is to bring ease and understandability to our users that work with VCF files in the past or brand new to this area of research.
+The objective of the flattened file is to bring ease and understandability to our users who have worked with VCF files in the past or who are brand new to this area of research.

 .. figure:: BigQuery_VCF_Flattened.png
    :scale: 50